psrugh/diy-onic-converter/INTERVIEW.md

 - When it finishes execution, the `p` elements within the selected element in the web page should now be formatted similarly to bionic reading
 - The function must process the HTML content _locally_—no calling of APIs that do the conversion remotely

-> Note that we aren’t giving an exact definition of how bionic reading format is determined.
+> Note that we aren’t giving an exact definition of how bionic reading format is determined (ie. the length of the bolded prefix).
 A reasonable facsimile will do, even if it does not match the official [bionic reading conversion](https://api.bionic-reading.com/convert/) exactly.
 See additional [Criteria](#criteria) below.

 Example of expected result:
 Before                        | After